 You might want to disable the flow until you have it built.
 To do that, double-click the trigger and click the Enabled toggle to turn it off.

 Connect individual steps

-To connect two steps, draw a connector between them by dragging from the output port of one step (the little circle on the right) to the input port of the next (the little circle on the left).
-Once the steps are connected, outputs from the alert and any previous steps in the flow are available as inputs to this step.
+To connect two steps, draw a connector between them by dragging from the output port (the little circle or node on the right) of one step to the input port (the little circle on the left) of the next.
+Once the steps are connected, outputs from the trigger and any previous steps in the flow are available as inputs to this step.

 At this point, you can do any setup that's required (you'll see a little configuration status indicator if there's something you need to do).
 Then you're ready to test it out.